 Meet Jaye Seidlin, AKA Health Coach Jaye

 Jaye Seidlin, JD., CHC trained as an Attorney, Certified

-Jaye has been a cancer advocate for 10 years after her father's dire diagnosis with a rare cancer, helping hundreds of cancer patients and their families receive the best care by empowering them with knowledge, education and the resources available.
+Jaye has been a cancer advocate and navigator for 10 years after her father's dire diagnosis with a rare cancer, helping hundreds of cancer patients and their families receive the best care by empowering them with knowledge, education and the resources available, even accompanying them to appointments.
 Cancer advocacy is near and dear to Jaye's heart as seven people in her family have had cancer.
 Since 2012, Jaye has been a team captain, participant and supporter of Memorial Sloan Kettering Cancer Center's Cycle for Survival.
 She is also a member of the Young Leadership Council's Science Committee at the Basser Center for BRCA at the University of Pennsylvania and Scientific Advisor to the Board of The Childhood Cancer Project.

 Jaye is a Member of the Breathe Easy Play Hard Foundation, beph.com, a national nonprofit foundation dedicated to educating and inspiring kids and teens with asthma.
 Jaye has been an integral part of Breathe Easy Play Hard from its inception, she has organized BEPH events at Madison Square Garden with the Rangers, Knicks and Liberty as well as the Boys & Girls Club in the South Bronx.
 Jaye coordinated BEPH's outreach, marketing and PR campaigns.
 She is passionate about BEPH’s mission to spread the message that all kids and teens “can win and will win” with asthma by being informed, educated and prepared.